 -

-Plants of particular interest are cowberry (Vaccinium vitis-idaea), orpine and chickweed wintergreen all of which are scarce in Fife.
+Plants of particular interest are cowberry (Vaccinium vitis-idaea), orpine (Hylotelephium telephium) and chickweed wintergreen (Lysimachia europaea) all of which are scarce in Fife.

 RED SQUIRRELS